Von Neumann architecture: Von Neumann bottleneck

-The shared bus between the program memory and data memory leads to the von Neumann bottleneck, the limited throughput (data transfer rate) between the central processing unit (CPU) and memory compared to the amount of memory.
+The use of the same bus to fetch instructions and data leads to the von Neumann bottleneck, the limited throughput (data transfer rate) between the central processing unit (CPU) and memory compared to the amount of memory.
 Because the single bus can only access one of the two classes of memory at a time, throughput is lower than the rate at which the CPU can work.
 This seriously limits the effective processing speed when the CPU is required to perform minimal processing on large amounts of data.
 The CPU is continually forced to wait for needed data to move to or from memory.
 Since CPU speed and memory size have increased much faster than the throughput between them, the bottleneck has become more of a problem, a problem whose severity increases with every new generation of CPU.

 The von Neumann bottleneck was described by John Backus in his 1977 ACM Turing Award lecture.
 According to Backus:

 Surely there must be a less primitive way of making big changes in the store than by pushing vast numbers of words back and forth through the von Neumann bottleneck.
 Not only is this tube a literal bottleneck for the data traffic of a problem, but, more importantly, it is an intellectual bottleneck that has kept us tied to word-at-a-time thinking instead of encouraging us to think in terms of the larger conceptual units of the task at hand.
 Thus programming is basically planning and detailing the enormous traffic of words through the von Neumann bottleneck, and much of that traffic concerns not significant data itself, but where to find it.